 Root UserBy default, MySQL has a super user called root that has all the privileges.
 You need to be logged in as root to execute many MySQL administrative tasks, including managing users.

+Changing Root PasswordIf you didn’t specifically set the root password when installing MySQL, most of the times it would be empty.
+If the root password is empty, make sure to reset it with a proper password for better security.
 In command-line, you can use the following command to change root password.
 Type your preferred password in place of newpassword.
 After hitting the Enter key, it will ask you to enter the current password.
 If the current password is empty, just hit the Enter key.

 mysqladmin -u root -p password 'newpassword'